Paris Agreement

 The Paris Agreement (also called the Paris Accords or Paris Climate Accords) is an international treaty on climate change that was signed in 2016.
 The treaty covers climate change mitigation, adaptation, and finance.
 The Paris Agreement was negotiated by 196 parties at the 2015 United Nations Climate Change Conference near Paris, France.
-As of February 2023, 195 members of the United Nations Framework Convention on Climate Change (UNFCCC) are parties to the agreement.
+As of January 2026, 194 members of the United Nations Framework Convention on Climate Change (UNFCCC) are parties to the agreement.
 Of the three UNFCCC member states which have not ratified the agreement, the only major emitter is Iran.
-The United States, the second largest emitter, withdrew from the agreement in 2020, rejoined in 2021, and announced its withdrawal again in 2025.
+The United States, the second largest emitter, withdrew from the agreement in 2020, rejoined in 2021, and withdrew again in 2026.

 The Paris Agreement has a long-term temperature goal which is to keep the rise in global surface temperature to well below 2 C-change above pre-industrial levels.
 The treaty also states that preferably the limit of the increase should only be 1.5 C-change.
-These limits are defined as averages of the global temperature as measured over many years.
+These limits are defined as averages of the global temperature measured over twenty years.

 The lower the temperature increase, the smaller the effects of climate change can be expected.
 To achieve this temperature goal, greenhouse gas emissions should be reduced as soon as, and by as much as, possible.
 They should even reach net zero by the middle of the 21st century.
 To stay below 1.5 °C of global warming, emissions need to be cut by roughly 50% by 2030.
 This figure takes into account each country's documented pledges.
 After the Paris Agreement was signed, global emissions continued to rise rather than fall.
 2024 was the hottest year on record, with a rise of more than 1.5 °C in global average temperature.

 The treaty aims to help countries adapt to climate change effects, and mobilize enough finance.
 Under the agreement, each country must determine, plan, and regularly report on its contributions.
 No mechanism forces a country to set specific emissions targets, but each target should go beyond previous targets.
 In contrast to the 1997 Kyoto Protocol, the distinction between developed and developing countries is blurred, so that the latter also have to submit plans for emission reductions.

-The Paris Agreement was opened for signature on 22 April 2016 (Earth Day) at a ceremony inside the UN Headquarters in New York.
+The Paris Agreement was opened for signature on 22 April 2016 (Earth Day) at a ceremony inside the UN headquarters in New York City.
 After the European Union ratified the agreement, sufficient countries had ratified the agreement responsible for enough of the world's greenhouse gases for the agreement to enter into force on 4 November 2016.

 World leaders have lauded the agreement.
 However, there is debate about its effectiveness, with some environmentalists and analysts criticizing it for not being strict enough.
 While pledges under the Paris Agreement are insufficient for reaching the set temperature goals, there is a mechanism of increased ambition.
-The Paris Agreement has been successfully used in climate litigation in the late 2010s forcing countries and oil companies to strengthen climate action.
+The Paris Agreement has been successfully used in climate litigation in the late 2010s, forcing countries and oil companies to strengthen climate action.